A man is halted climbing the US-Mexico border wall. Under new Trump rules, US troops sound the alarm

 The sighting Tuesday was one of only two for the Army infantry unit patrolling this sector of the southern border, where an emergency declaration by President Donald Trump has thrust the military into a central role in deterring migrant crossings between U.S. ports of entry.

 “Deterrence is actually boring,” said 24-year-old Army Sgt.
-Ana Harker-Molina, voicing the tedium felt by some fellow soldiers over the sporadic sightings.
+Ana Harker-Molina, voicing the tedium felt by some fellow soldiers over the sporadic sightings during two days in which The Associated Press embedded with the military on the border.

 Still, she said she takes pride in the work, knowing that troops discourage crossings by their mere presence.